- Golfer Benefits

 Appropriate golf attire is required at all Mass Golf competitions for players, caddies and spectators.
 The dress code of the host facility will take precedent if there is any question.

 Local Rule as prescribed in Section 8 of the Committee Procedures is in effect.
 Model Local Rule G-7.
 The use of traditionally designed spikes (regardless of composition) or spikes of any design that are entirely or partially made of metal, if such metal may come in contact with the course.

 Penalty for Breach of Rule 4.3:

-The Mass Golf Board of Directors reserves the right to alter any of the Championship conditions and schedules herein.
+The Mass Golf Board of Directors reserves the right to alter any of the tournament conditions and schedules herein.
 The decision of the Board of Directors in any matter shall be final.